oracle-livelabs/adb/shared/adb-speaks-human/query-using-select-ai/query-using-select-ai.md

 Learn how to
 * Create a credential that is used to sign LLM API requests
 * Create a profile that describes your LLM provider and the metadata (schemas, tables, views, etc.) that can be used for natural language queries.
-* Ask natural language questions using an AI SQL extension
+* Ask natural language questions using an **Select AI** extension
 * Tweak the configuration to improve natural language results

 ### Prerequisites

-- This lab requires completion of the first two labs in the Contents menu on the left.
+- This lab requires completion of the first two labs in the **Contents** menu on the left.

 ## Task 1: Log into OML Notebooks

 1. Go to the Database Actions Launchpad.
 If you are at the Autonomous Database in the OCI service console, then select **Database Actions -> View all database actions**:

     ![Go to Database actions](/common/building-blocks/tasks/adb/images/adb-dbactions-goto.png "Database Actions")